mrbmc/mrbmc.github.io/src/projects/nhl.md

 ### VisionType

 To secure buy-in from NHL and Disney leadership we needed to shop the feature in context.
 We built a VisionType in Keynote to walk execs through the experience.
 It also facilitated collaboration with services and client engineering.
-Our Apple developers in particular were eager to build new PiP capabiliites in TVOs, and experiment with synchronization capabilities between Apple devices.
+Our Apple developers in particular were eager to build new PiP capabilities in TVOs, and experiment with synchronization capabilities between Apple devices.

 <video src="/images/portfolio/nhl/GameFlow-Demo.mp4" controls playsinline muted autoplay autoplay="autoplay" class="fullwidth"></video>